AkeemAllen/WikiGen/README.md

 Open the Game Routes page and create a new route, eg, Nimbasa City, or Route 1.
 Open the newly created route by clicking its box.
 All changes to wild encounters and trainer encounters will be reflected in the wiki.

 > [!TIP]
-> You'll also see an option to "Modify Encounter Types."
+> You'll also see an option to "Modify Encounter Areas."
 Use this to add all the environments where a player can encounter wild pokemon on a route.
 Eg. Grass, Tall-Grass, Surfing, Fishing, Cave, etc.
 >
 > You can add as many as you wish.

 **Documenting Wild Encounters**

 1. Select the "Wild Encounters" tab.
 (You should be here by default)
-2. Fill in the encounter type, Pokemon, and Encounter rate and click save.
+2. Fill in the encounter area, Pokemon, and Encounter rate and click save.
 3. The new route and wild encounter should be reflected in the wiki.
 4. Do this for all wild pokemon on the route.